 Curriculum vitae or resume.
-Provide a current CV or resume (no more than 4 pages) that includes:
+Provide a current CV or resume of no more than 4 pages, including (but not limited to):

-- your education with dates attended and degrees earned, starting with the most recent - employment starting with current/most recent - publications and/or presentations - professional affiliations - other information that will help the selection committee get to know you, such as academic or other service, church leadership, etc.

-Two letters of recommendation, due from recommenders on
+- a. your education with dates attended and degrees earned, starting with the most recent - b. employment starting with current/most recent - c. publications and/or presentations - d. professional affiliations - e. other information that will help the selection committee get to know you, such as academic or other service, church leadership, etc. - Two letters of recommendation, due from recommenders on January 22, 2025.

-January 22.
 In the online application portal, you will be asked to provide contact information (name, email address, and phone number) for your recommenders, and they will be sent a link by email through which they can upload letters.
 As soon as you submit contact information, your recommender will automatically receive that email.
-Make sure to contact your recommenders in advance to explain the FBG and to share your project proposal.
+Make sure to contact your recommenders in advance to explain the FBG and to share your project proposal. - a.

-- a.
 Your first recommendation letter should come from a colleague within or outside your institution who can discuss: - your reliability and capacity to carry out the proposed project - how your previous work demonstrates skills needed to conduct this study and coordinate this grant - how the project bridges the North American church and academy. - b.
 Your second recommendation letter should come from someone who can assess the feasibility and significance of your project, specifically: - the viability and potential of your project and its plan - the project's broader academic and/or ecclesial significance - the distinctiveness of this project in light of what others are doing or have already done - why this proposed project matters to the North American church and/or how it bridges the church and academy.